astropenguin/pazel/README.md

 # Pazel

-:chart_with_upwards_trend: Python tool to plot azimuth and elevation of astronomical objects
+:warning: Python tool to plot azimuth and elevation of astronomical objects This project is discontinued.
+Please consider to use [Azely](https://github.com/astropenguin/azely).

 ## About Pazel